ART@HAND: Vital Aging Programs

 - Increased communication among participants

 We know that our partners are wonderful resources about the interests, skills, and histories of their communities and residents they serve, and we actively seek your input.
 Our teaching artists focus on developing projects, lesson plans, and the technical aspects of each partnership.
-We work with our partners to fine-tune the programs to meet the needs of their constituents.
-Healthy collaborations are crucial to the success of each program.
+We work with our partners to fine-tune these programs to meet the needs of their constituents.
+Healthy collaborations are vital to the success of each program.
 Read about our partnerships below.

 Inquire About Booking